sst/guide/_examples/how-to-use-event-bus-in-your-serverless-app.md

 ---
 layout: example
-title: How to use EventBus in your serverless app
+title: How to use event bus in your serverless app
 short_title: EventBus
 date: 2021-12-18 00:00:00
 lang: en
 index: 6
 type: async
-description: In this example we will look at how to use EventBus in your serverless app on AWS using Serverless Stack (SST).
+description: In this example we will look at how to use event bus in your serverless app on AWS using Serverless Stack (SST).
 We'll be using the sst.Api and sst.EventBus to create a simple checkout system.
 short_desc: A simple EventBridge system with EventBus.
 repo: eventbus
-ref: how-to-use-eventbus-in-your-serverless-app
+ref: how-to-use-event-bus-in-your-serverless-app
-comments_id: how-to-use-eventbus-in-your-serverless-app/2607
+comments_id: how-to-use-event-bus-in-your-serverless-app/2607
 ---

 In this example we will look at how to use EventBus to create [an EventBridge system](https://aws.amazon.com/eventbridge/) in our serverless app using [Serverless Stack (SST)]({{ site.sst_github_repo }}).
 We'll be creating a simple checkout flow.